Beach volleyball: Lifestyle and culture

 Beach volleyball culture includes the people, language, fashion, and life surrounding the sport of modern beach volleyball.
 With its origins in Hawaii and California, beach volleyball is strongly associated with a casual, beach-centric lifestyle.
 As it developed nearly in parallel with modern surfing, beach volleyball culture shares some similarities with surf culture.
 The beach bum archetype is one such example.
 Professional beach volleyball matches often have a "party atmosphere", with loud music, announcers and dancers in between points and during time-outs.

 Fashion often extends from the clothing worn during play, like the bikini or boardshorts.
 And much like surfers, beach volleyball players are at the mercy of the weather; patterns of play often develop based on weather conditions like sun and wind.

+Beyond professional competition, beach volleyball has developed a recreational travel culture, with casual and amateur players participating in beach volleyball camps and training holidays at coastal destinations worldwide.
+These programs typically combine coaching, skill development, and social activities, allowing players to improve their game while experiencing the sport in different international locations.

 Naturist volleyball

 Naturists were early adopters of the game.
 Records of regular games in clubs can be found as early as the 1920s.
 Given the outdoor nature of naturism, a beach version of volleyball was naturally adopted.
 By the 1960s, a volleyball court could be found in almost all naturist clubs.
 A large (over 70 teams) nude volleyball tournament has been held each fall since 1971 at White Thorn Lodge in western Pennsylvania, and several smaller tournaments occur each year throughout North America.